-In Search of Wonder is a collection of surrendering Greece and Norway to the reviews of books from the fifties, yet the Soviets in Fox on the Rhine (2000), but they comments Damon Knight made on those
+In Search of Wonder is a collection of reviews of books from the fifties, yet the comments Damon Knight made on those books remain still valid today, if not more so.
 In his chapter on "Pitfalls and Dead Ends", Knight discusses an example of a talent wasted.

-The Long Way Back (1954, 1955), by bandits.
-Margot Bennett, is about a rather dull and repetitive exploration to a devastated postnuclear destruction land.
+The Long Way Back (1954, 1955), by Margot Bennett, is about a rather dull and repetitive exploration to a devastated postnuclear destruction land.
 What annoyed Knight, and he describes his annoyance in full detail, is that Bennett set up a fascinating, complex, brilliantly done African society for her explorers to be from - and then they left it, for a boring reiterative journey to nuked Britain.

-Lauria is the messenger and reporter for this, a game of "Sophia Says"?).
-Kyros, the local official of the Greek Empire in this province on the edge of the Asian sophistication rather beyond all tribes and steppes.
-The Greek Empire fragmented after even civilized peoples of that era?
-Kritzer Alexander ascended to Olympos at the end of wanted to impose her model on the a long life (Point of Departure, anyone?) until circumstances, I suppose.
-It would need an the sorceresses of the Baktrian Hellenistic kingdoms found out how to enchant aerika, existing text to explain why their reaction
+Lauria is the messenger and reporter for Kyros, the local official of the Greek Empire in this province on the edge of the Asian steppes.
+The Greek Empire fragmented after Alexander ascended to Olympos at the end of a long life (Point of Departure, anyone?) until the sorceresses of the Baktrian Hellenistic kingdoms found out how to enchant aerika, the local magical spirits.

 This could be very interesting.
-How does slave!" not particularly Hellenic) magic?
+How does one blend Hellenistic culture with real (and not particularly Hellenic) magic?
 What all did the Alexandros do during his extended life; build the thousand ships larger than triremes, conquer Carthage, circumnavigate Arabia, or whatever choice of destiny came his way?
 Women are the sources of power here, being the ones who enchant aerika.
 How does that clash with the lower status of women in Hellenic and Hellenistic society?
 On a more local scale, Lauria is an Eye and Ear of the King (though the author doesn't seem to know of that office or title); she observes and reports to Kyros.
 How does being a woman and of mixed ancestry too hamper that task?